Email Security and Authentication

 This policy will apply to the domain queried and to all subdomains unless a separate subdomain policy is explicitly described (more on this later).
 There are three possible values for the p: tag:

-• p=none: The domain owner requests no specific action be taken on mail that fails DMARC authentication and alignment.
+• p=none: With DMARC policy none (p=none) the domain owner requests no specific action be taken on mail that fails DMARC authentication and alignment.

 • p=quarantine: The domain owner instructs that mail failing the DMARC authentication and alignment checks be treated as suspicious by mail receivers.
 This can mean receivers place the email in the spam/junk folder, flag as it suspicious, or scrutinize this mail with extra intensity.